marbl/canu/documentation/source/parameter-reference.rst

 java <string="java">
   A path to a Java application launcher of at least version 1.8.

+minimap <string="minimap2">
+  A path to the minimap2 versatile pairwise aligner.

 gnuplot <string="gnuplot">
   A path to the gnuplot graphing utility.
 Plotting is disabled if this is unset (`gnuplot=` or `gnuplot=undef`), or if gnuplot fails to execute, or if gnuplot